gatsbyjs/gatsby/docs/docs/vscode-setup.md

 ---
-title: "Setting up VSCode for Gatsby development"
+title: "Setting up Visual Studio Code for Gatsby development"
 ---

-VSCode is a wonderful tool that can require some initial setup to get everything working.
-Here's some reccomendations to get code flowing smoothly.
+VS Code is a wonderful tool that can require some initial setup to get everything working.
+Here's some recommendations to get code flowing smoothly.

 ## Initial Setup